clab/fast_align/README.md

 ## Compiling and using `fast_align`

-Building `fast_align` requires only a modern C++ compiler and these libraries:
+Building `fast_align` requires a modern C++ compiler and the [CMake]() build system.
+Additionally, the following libraries can be used to obtain better performance

+ * OpenMP (included with some compilers, such as GCC)
-    libtcmalloc (part of Google's perftools) and libsparsehash
+ * libtcmalloc (part of Google's perftools)
+ * libsparsehash

-Install these on Ubuntu:
+To install these on Ubuntu:

     sudo apt-get install libgoogle-perftools-dev libsparsehash-dev

-Now compile by typing `make` at the command line prompt.
+To compile, do the following

+    mkdir build
+    cd build
+    cmake ..
+    make

 Run `fast_align` to see a list of command line options.

 `fast_align` generates *asymmetric* alignments (i.e., by treating either the left or right language in the parallel corpus as primary language being modeled, slightly different alignments will be generated).
 The usually recommended way to generate *source–target* (left language–right language) alignments is: